 Director of Respect Life Activities

 Father Glen Dmytryszyn was appointed Pro-Life director of the Archdiocese of Hartford in July of 2019.
 Father Glen earned a Bachelor of Arts Degree in Philosophy from Albertus Magnus College in New Haven in 2013.
 Following college, Father went on to earn a Master of Divinity degree in Sacred Theology from St. John’s Seminary in Boston, Massachusetts as well as a Pontifical degree from the University of St. Thomas Aquinas.
 Father Glen was ordained to the priesthood on May 20, 2017 at the Cathedral of St. Joseph in Hartford by Archbishop Leonard P. Blair.
 Father Glen has served in many parishes and schools throughout the Archdiocese of Hartford.
-Currently he is Parochial Vicar of St. Gregory the Great Parish, Bristol, as well as part time chaplain at St. Paul High School.
+He is Pastor of Our Lady of the Assumption Parish, Woodbridge.

 Sister Suzanne Gross, FSE